vandenbo/cm4ha/README.md

 ### onoffTopic_t

-Use this structure to describe topcis that produce a on/off on output.
-The payload is the awaited string to enable the `on` or the `off`
+Use this structure to describe topics that produce a on/off on output.
+The payload is the awaited string to enables the `on` or the `off`

 ### pulseTopic_t

-Use this structure to describe topcis that produce a short pulse on output (latching relays...).
+Use this structure to describe topics that produce a short pulse on output (latching relays...).
 Orders are just "toggle"; see `onOffPulseTopic_t` for absolute On/Off via toggle pulse.
-The payload is the awaited string that enable the pulse.
+The payload is the awaited string that enables the pulse.

 An optional current clamp can be connected to an analog input to get the status (on/off).

 ### onOffPulseTopic_t

-Use this structure to describe topcis that produce a short pulse on output (latching relays...) to toogle current state returned by the current clamp.
-The payload is the awaited string that enable the ON or the OFF order.
+Use this structure to describe topics that produce a short pulse on output (latching relays...) to toogle current state returned by the current clamp.
+The payload is the awaited string that enables the ON or the OFF order.

 The current clamp must be connected to an analog input to get the status (on/off).